Norman-Potts/Word-Array-List-Example/README.md

 # Word-Array-List-Example

-The goal of this progam is to:
+The goal of this program is to:

 Count all the occurrences of words in a '"tale.txt".
 Store each word in lowercase format.